-IMPORTANT: The 2021 Community Investment Grant Application is now OPEN.
+IMPORTANT: The 2021 Community Investment Grant Application is now CLOSED.

-Each year, the Community Investment Application for funding is made available to organizations* serving the Oshkosh Area United Way’s service area that offer new or existing programming in any of the following focus areas:
+Each year, the Community Investment Application is available to organizations* in the Oshkosh Area United Way’s service area that offer programming in the following focus areas:

-- Mental Health: In the Oshkosh area, there is a growing need to support mental health.
-We financially support programs that connect residents to health and human services, provide healing and crisis intervention, and promote positive social relationships.
+- Mental Health: In the Oshkosh area, there is a need to support mental health that grows every day.
+We fund programs that connect residents to health and human services, healing and crisis intervention, and positive social relationships.

-- Financial Stability (Steps Toward A Living Wage): Oshkosh Area United Way supports efforts to create financially-stable, self-sufficient households by supporting programs that improve skills to successfully gain employment, reduce transportation barriers, and provide basic needs such as food, clothing, and shelter.
+- Financial Stability (Steps Toward A Living Wage): Oshkosh Area United Way supports efforts to create stable, self-sufficient households.
+We do this by supporting programs that improve skills for gainful employment, reduce transportation problems, and offer basic needs like food and shelter.

-- Childhood Development: Expanding and providing access to high-quality childcare and education is among the smartest investments we can make.
-We fund programs that provide parents and children with tools to encourage early childhood development and overall school and career readiness.
+- Childhood Development: Providing access to high-quality childcare and education is one of the smartest investments we can make.
+We fund programs that give parents and children tools for early childhood development and overall school and career readiness.

-*Other requirements apply – please see below for a full listing of requirements
+*Other requirements apply – read on for a full list of rules

-If approved for funding, allocations will be distributed beginning February 2021.
+If approved for funding, allocation distributions will begin February 2021.

 2021 Grant Eligibility

-- Demonstrate their program’s benefit to residents in our service area whether the service is provided as an independent agency or local/regional chapter of a national group
+- Demonstrate their program’s benefit to local residents, whether the service is an independent agency or part of a national group.

-- Measure and track the positive outcomes achieved by clients/consumers as a result of the services provided by the agency
+- Measure and track positive results clients and consumers achieve with the services provided by the agency.

-- Are nonprofit organizations recognized by the IRS as 501(c)3 or a similar tax exemption such as a school district or unit of county or local government
+- Are nonprofit organizations the IRS recognizes as 501(c)3, or have a similar tax exemption, such as a school district or unit of county or local government.

-- Maintain accounting records and monitor the use of United Way funds.
-Organizations must maintain an appropriate ratio of fundraising and administrative overhead to that spent for delivery of programs – generally a minimum of 70% of income to program services
+- Maintain records and monitor the use of United Way funds.
+Organizations must have a proper ratio of fundraising and administrative overhead to that spent for program delivery – at least 70% of income to program services.

-- Organizations that are in compliance with anti-terrorist funding in accordance with the USA PATRIOT Act
+- Are in compliance with anti-terrorist funding in accordance with the USA PATRIOT Act.

-- Organizations that welcome diversity in the selection of governing board and staff and that practice non-discrimination in the delivery of services
+- Organizations that welcome diversity in the selection of board and staff and practice non-discrimination in the delivery of services.

-IMPORTANT: Limited funding is available for organizations offering programs categorized outside of OAUW’s three focus areas, which have been identified as priorities for the Oshkosh area.
+IMPORTANT: Limited funding is available for organizations offering programs outside of OAUW’s three focus areas identified as priorities in the Oshkosh area.

-- Religious organizations if the activities serve only their membership or promote a particular religion or denomination
+- Religious organizations if their activities serve only members or promote a particular religion or denomination.

-- Direct support for travel or tours by individuals or groups unless such travel is a critical component of an eligible program such as providing transportation for the elderly and disabled
+- Direct support for travel by individuals or groups unless it is a critical component of an eligible program, such as transportation for the elderly and disabled.

-- Advertising other than that designed to make the public aware of available services
+- Advertising other than that which makes the public aware of available services.

-- Fundraising events, testimonial events or dinners and related activities such as silent auctions, raffles, walk-a-thons, bike-a-thons or telethons
+- Fundraising, testimonial events or dinners and related activities like silent auctions, raffles, or telethons.

 2021 Application Deadline